DanSnow/typespec-events/.clinerules/memory-bank/progress.md

 ## Current Status

 The `@event` decorator in the merged package (`packages/lib`, now logically `@typespec-events/typespec`) has been successfully updated and tested, including the split accessor functions (`getEventName` and `isEvent`).
 The package name in `package.json` has been updated.
 The `typeSpecTypeToZodString` function has been refactored and tested.
 The `activeContext.md` memory bank file has been successfully updated.
+Implemented BFS algorithm in `$onEmit` to ensure correct schema generation order.
+Added a new test case to `packages/typespec/test/emitter.test.ts` to prevent regressions in schema generation order.

 The plan for developing the `@typespec-events/runtime` package and enhancing the `@typespec-events/typespec` emitter based on the `track.ts` consumption pattern has been outlined and documented.